darthsebulba04/hassio-addons/README.md

 ## SCP-COPY

-Addon that copies the last snapshot to a remote path via scp.
+Addon that copies the last days worth of snapshots to a remote path via scp.

 https://github.com/darthsebulba04/hassio-scp-copy